ray-project/ray/doc/source/tune/faq.rst

 :ref:`placement groups documentation <ray-placement-group-doc-ref>` to learn more about these placement strategies.

-You can also use the :ref:`ScalingConfig <train-config>` to achieve the same results:
+You can also use the :class:`~ray.tune.ScalingConfig` to achieve the same results:

 .. literalinclude:: doc_code/faq.py
     :dedent: